-The master programme is divided into the compulsory modules Egyptian language, Egyptian history / archaeology and art, and Egyptian intellectual history.
-From the alternative compulsory modules educational dig and papyrology / museum studies / text one is to be chosen.
+The master's programme is divided into the compulsory modules of Egyptian language, Egyptian history / archaeology and art, and Egyptian intellectual history.
+From the alternative compulsory modules educational dig and papyrology / museum studies / text students have to choose one.
 While the alternative compulsory module educational dig includes an excursion to Egyptian excavations the compulsory module papyrology / museum studies / text deals with the translation and historical classification of papyri and Egyptian texts.
-Moreover a compulsory master module is to be studied.
-At the end of the programme a master thesis is to be written.
-The topic of the master thesis is to be chosen from one of the compulsory or alternative compulsory modules.
-After having passed all prescribed modules and exams and after the master thesis has been marked with a pass grade the master exam can be taken.
-This includes the full subject area that is related to the master thesis.
+Moreover, students have to study a compulsory master's module.
+At the end of the programme students have to write a master's thesis.
+They have to choose the topic of the master's thesis from one of the compulsory or alternative compulsory modules.
+After having passed all prescribed modules and exams and after the master's thesis has been marked with a pass grade students can sit the master's examination.
+This includes the complete subject area that is related to the master's thesis.